flexboni/flutter_tutorial/docs/flutterForAndroidDevs.md

 # Flutter for Android developers

+## For build

+Dir : lib -> main2.dart

+If you wanna build the source, change 'main2.dart' to 'main.dart'

 ## What is the equivalent of a View in Flutter?

 In Flutter, the rough equivalent to a **View** is a **Widget**.</br>